 - Sinus barotrauma – If there is congestion in the sinuses then it may be impossible for air to travel freely through them.
 If this is the case then the diver will experience pain in the sinuses during the descent and if the dive is continued, the capillaries inside the sinuses will rupture, causing a nosebleed.
 Refer back to the article on equalization for helpful suggestions to avoid sinus squeeze.

-- Lung barotrauma – If there is not sufficient flexibility in the diaphragm or rib cage, the freediver is tense or cold, and the dive is near or beyond the residual volume of the lungs, then a lung barotrauma may occur.
+- Lung barotrauma – If there is not sufficient flexibility in the diaphragm or rib cage, the freediver is tense or cold, and the dive is near or beyond the residual volume of the lungs, then lung barotrauma may occur.
 This is where fluid or blood comes across the wall of the alveoli to equalize the pressure in the lungs.
 This can be extremely serious and the diver should stop all diving until they have made a full recovery.
-If you surface from a dive and feel the urge to cough, difficulty breathing, wheeze when you breathe or feel tightness in the chest then you may have suffered a lung barotrauma.
+If you surface from a dive and feel the urge to cough, have difficulty breathing, wheezing when you breathe, or feel tightness in the chest then you may have suffered lung barotrauma.
 If you do cough then try to collect the sputum in your hand to see if there is any blood, pink foam, or anything else unusual in it.
-Get out of the water, breathe pure oxygen, drink water and rest.
-To avoid a lung barotrauma, make sure you increase depth gradually, stretch the diaphragm and intercostal muscles when dry, keep warm in the water and don’t make any big stretching movements at depth.
+Get out of the water, breathe pure oxygen, drink water, and rest.
+To avoid lung barotrauma, make sure you increase depth gradually, stretch the diaphragm and intercostal muscles when dry, keep warm in the water, and don’t make any big stretching movements at depth.

 - Nitrogen narcosis – When a freediver descends in water, the nitrogen concentration in their blood increases.
 At some point (dependent on depth, cold, and diver psychology), usually after 40 meters, the diver will experience some of the signs of narcosis, which is akin to drunkenness.
 There is no way to avoid nitrogen narcosis although repeated diving and experience can lessen the symptoms in freedivers.
 Refer back to the article on depth and pressure for more information.